 I have published two windsurfing articles in American Windsurfer and American Mensa magazines.
 I have also been published by the Oregon Bar Bulletin several times.
 I wrote and published the CNMI Bar Review, the only commercial bar preparation outline for the Commonwealth of the Northern Mariana Islands.
 I was the first to appeal a case directly from the CNMI Supreme Court to the U.S. Supreme Court.
 I am a member of the CNMI and Guam bar associations, as well as the state bars of Ohio, Washington, Oregon, and the District of Columbia, in addition to various Federal and Appellate Courts, including the U.S. Supreme Court.
 I am a member of Mensa.

-Currently, I am involved with the Hood River community, including as a volunteer Master Gardener through the Oregon State University Extension before joining the National Botanic Garden in DC.
+For the past several years I was involved with my community, including as a volunteer Master Gardener through the Oregon State University Extension before joining the National Botanic Garden in DC.
 I also represented GAIN5, a local group of angel investors that have invested over a million dollars in the local community.
 I formed the Celilo Writing Group to encourage local writers to get published.
-I am also a three time board member of the Columbia Gorge Windsurfing Association.
-I am an active board member of the Cemetery Association of Oregon, and have participated in drafting regulations for the Oregon Cemetery and Mortuary Board, and helped pass four industry related bills through the Oregon legislature.
+I was also a three time board member of the Columbia Gorge Windsurfing Association.
+I was an active board member of the Cemetery Association of Oregon, and have participated in drafting regulations for the Oregon Cemetery and Mortuary Board, and helped pass four industry related bills through the Oregon legislature.
 In my free time I like to tend to my garden, ride horses, mountain bike, windsurf, cross country ski and snowboard (golf is another matter).